44-48 Newhey RoadMilnrowRochdale, OL16 4EGTel: 01706 641409

 The surgery will be closed for staff training 1 - 4pm on the 2nd Thursday of every month.
 When you ring the surgery the answer phone will provide you with the contact number for Bardoc.

 Our Nurse Practitioner has advanced qualifications and clinical training, she provides healthcare in a similar way to the GP’s.
 Her role is different from that of a Practice Nurse because she shares the load of the GP’s and provides services which are complementary to that of the doctors and as an alternative choice for patients.
 A Nurse Practitioner is able to diagnose, treat and prescribe medication for various common health problems.
 She can also provide other services such as Health Promotion/Primary Prevention of Heart Disease/Stroke/ Family Planning/Cervical Smears/Womens Health.
-Our Nurse Practitioner is also a trained Smoking Cessation Advisor.
 Appointments are available daily.

 The Practice Nurse is qualified to monitor Diabetes , Hypertension , Heart Disease, Asthma, Sexual Health and Contraceptive Services in conjunction with the doctors.
 She also carries out Cervical Smears, ChildhoodImmunisations, Travel Vaccinations and is available to give health/lifestyle advice.
-Our Practice Nurse is also a trained Smoking Cessation Advisor.
 Appointments are available daily.

 We run a range of clinics.
 For an appointment or further details please call our surgery on 01706 641409.